theknyazzev/py-send-gmail/README.md

-# 📧 Advanced Email Sender
+# 📧 Py send gmail

 A powerful Python application for automated email campaigns using Gmail API with Excel integration and smart templates.